-Buying a webcam is like buying a used car.
-It can turn out to be a lemon or your “old reliable”.
+Buying a webcam is like buying yourself a used car.
+It can end up being a lemon or your “old reliable”.

 So here they are, and in no particular order: